 - Very easy to use and simple to set up

-- No WordPress dashboard access required for users to set up 2FA
+- No WordPress dashboard access is required for users to set up 2FA

 - Protection against automated password & dictionary attacks

-Refer to the features and benefits page to learn more about the benefits of upgrading to WP 2FA Premium.
+Refer to the WP 2FA plugin features and benefits page to learn more about the benefits of upgrading to WP 2FA Premium.

-Support for WP 2FA is free on the WordPress support forums.
+Premium world-class support for WP 2FA is free via email or through the WordPress support forums.

-Note: paid customer support is given priority and is provided via one-to-one email and over the phone.
+Note: paid customer support is given priority and is provided via one-to-one email.
 Upgrade to Premium to benefit from priority support.